top of page

 Lessons are as short as 30 minutes for new students and as long as 60 minutes for adults and teens.

 Will I need to audition?

-There is no audition required before enrolling in lessons.
+Typically, an audition is not required before enrolling in lessons.
 Hearing a student vocalize (e.g., sing scales and other simple vocal exercises) during the first few lessons will provide sufficient information about his or her initial abilities and how to proceed in refining each student’s natural abilities and skills.

 Feedback is given regularly throughout lessons and a student's progress will be discussed periodically to see how it is measuring up to his or her goals.
 An honest assessment of a student's steady progress, (or lack of improvement), is a good tool for determining whether or not we are a good teacher-student fit, whether or not my approach needs to be adjusted, or whether or not the student's goals are realistic.

 Students who play an active role in the learning process will progress more quickly.
-Recording devices are encouraged as a way of objectively tracking progress.
-Recordings also provide the student with an opportunity to listen repeatedly to their lessons and to perhaps gain a better understanding of the concepts and science being taught to them.
+Recording devices are encouraged as a way to objectively track progress.
+Recordings also provide the student with an opportunity to listen repeatedly to their lessons and to perhaps gain a better understanding of the concepts being taught to them.

 Other tips for success: